-We encourage you to take the LSAT in the June, September/October, or December administrations the year before you expect to enroll in a fall law school entering class.
-We will accept a score from the February or June LSAT, but we will already have begun to fill places in the entering class by the time your LSAT score is received, which can affect your chances of admission.
+We encourage you to take the LSAT no later than the summer or fall of the year before you expect to enroll in a fall law school entering class.
+We will accept a score from the winter or spring tests, but we will already have begun to fill places in the entering class by the time your LSAT score is received, which can affect your chances of admission.

 If you want to make sure you have an opportunity to repeat the test, register for either the summer or early fall administration.
 That way, if you are unsatisfied with your initial score, you will have time to retake the test in late fall or winter.

 Do you use the highest or average LSAT score?